 |117||EL PASO||21 Apr 1994||31 Aug 2015||--||Navy layup||--|

 The design process for this class began with preliminary characteristics in an SCB memo dated 11 October 1963 that outlined a ship similar to TULARE (AKA 112) with a hull size equivalent to that of AFS 1.
 A preliminary study indicated that the AFS 1 hull and machinery were generally suitable with respect to volume and speed but were deficient in depth to provide the required clear deck heights.
 The addition of increased depth in the AFS 1 hull was found to result in inadequate stability.
 Hence a new hull with increased beam was required, although the general AFS 1 hull form was retained.
 Moving the machinery aft was studied but rejected, a key reason being that the location of the deckhouse and the therefore the machinery amidships resulted in better separation of embarkation stations, reducing congestion of landing craft alongside while they were being loaded.
-Early in the design studies the desirability of again using the TULARE type quadrapod-boom arrangement (inherited from World War II AKAs in which it was called a quadruped mast) was questioned but it was retained to minimize costs and because no other system was then available that was both better and cheaper.
+Early in the design studies the desirability of again using the TULARE type quadruped-boom arrangement (inherited from World War II AKAs) was questioned but it was retained to minimize costs and because no other system was then available that was both better and cheaper.
 The resulting ship was generally similar to AKA 112 and AFS 1, the former primarily in the cargo handling gear and the latter in the hull form.
 The machinery plant had two boilers and developed the same power as in both of these types.
 Their holds had cargo elevators which could reach any level and cargo was moved by forklift.
 Approved characteristics for an Attack Cargo Ship (AKA), SCB Project No. 403.65, were promulgated on 5 May 1964 and updated as SCB Project No. 403.66 on 17 September 1964 with a final change on 30 March 1966.
 Four ships were included in the FY 1965 program but construction beyond the single ship in FY 1966 was dropped in favor of LHAs, which carried heavy cargo.
-The most visible change in the ships as built was the substitution for each of the two quadrapod masts with its two booms of a Stülcken heavy-lift derrick between two V-shaped, unstayed Samson posts and a conventional kingpost pair with a smaller boom.
+The most visible change in the ships as built was the substitution for each of the two quadruped masts with its two booms of a Stülcken heavy-lift derrick between two V-shaped, unstayed Samson posts and a conventional kingpost pair with a smaller boom.
 Thanks to their heavy lift gear they were the only ships without well decks that could carry the LCM(8) landing craft, of which they carried four lengthwise between their Stülckens and their kingposts.
 The Stülckens and LCM(8)s also enabled them to handle the latest heavy tanks.